Probate Q&A Series

 Detailed Answer

-Under North Carolina law, real estate passes to heirs or devisees automatically at the moment of a decedent’s death.
+Under North Carolina law, real estate passes to heirs or devisees automatically at the moment of a decedent’s death, subject to the rights of creditors and to administration of the estate.
 See N.C.
 Gen. Stat. § 31-2.1 (testate vesting) and N.C.
 Gen. Stat. § 29-14 (intestate succession).
 Still, heirs won’t appear on the public deed until someone records a new deed in their names.
 If you want to buy the property before full probate concludes—and you need to settle back taxes first—you must follow certain steps:

 1. Verify Heirship.
-Obtain a list of heirs by reviewing the will (if any) or by filing a preliminary petition for determination of heirs.
-This step confirms who holds title automatically at death.
+Obtain a list of heirs by reviewing the will (if any) or by determining the heirs under the intestacy statutes.
+This step helps confirm who may hold title at death.

-2. Open an Informal Probate Estate.
-File for informal probate with the Clerk of Superior Court in the county where the decedent lived.
-In informal administration, the court appoints a Personal Representative quickly and without a formal hearing.
+2. Open an Estate.
+Apply for probate or administration with the Clerk of Superior Court in the county where the decedent lived.
+The clerk may issue letters testamentary or letters of administration to the personal representative.
 See N.C.
 Gen. Stat. § 28A-10-1.

 3. Empower the Personal Representative.
-Once appointed, the Personal Representative has the authority to sell real property on behalf of the estate under N.C.
-Gen. Stat. § 28A-17-3.
-They can enter a purchase contract and sign a deed conveying clear title to you.
+Once appointed, the Personal Representative may have authority to sell real property on behalf of the estate, but that authority depends on the will, the consent of interested persons, or a court order in the estate proceeding.
+See N.C.
+Gen. Stat. § 28A-17-1 and § 28A-15-1.
+They can enter a purchase contract and sign a deed conveying title to you if properly authorized.

 4. Negotiate Tax Resolution.
 Identify outstanding property taxes and liens through the county tax office.
 You or the estate must satisfy these liens before—or at—closing.
-Buyers often request a tax lien certificate to confirm all back taxes and penalties.
+Buyers often request tax information from the county tax office to confirm all back taxes and penalties.
 Paying those amounts removes the cloud on title.

 5. Use an Escrow Closing.
-Structure your purchase contract so that closing occurs only after the court issues Letters of Administration and you present proof that all heirs have been notified and taxes are paid.
+Structure your purchase contract so that closing occurs only after the court issues Letters Testamentary or Letters of Administration and you present proof that taxes are paid.
 An escrow agent can hold funds until conditions are met.

 6. Record the Deed.
 After closing, record the estate’s deed at the Register of Deeds.
 This step places your ownership on public record and finalizes the transfer.